What are headaches?

 - Tension headaches, which are frequently caused by stress

-- Cluster headaches, which usually occur on only one side of your head and may also cause a watery eye and nasal congestion on that side
+- Cluster headaches, which usually occur on one side of your head and may also cause a watery eye and nasal congestion on that same side

-- Migraine headaches, which may be triggered by bright lights or certain foods or smells, and may make you feel sick to your stomach
+- Migraine headaches, which may be triggered by bright lights or certain foods or smells and make you feel nauseated

 - Blast or explosion

 - Blow to the head from a sporting event, fight, or other injury

 If I’m experiencing headaches, what can I do about it right away?

 - Try to rest with your eyes closed and head supported.